DigiBP/digibp-spiez/README.md

 1. The customer sends a physical application form, which is checked for completeness manually by a customer agent.
 If the  form  is incomplete, additional information is requested.
 Otherwise the application will be forwarded to back office for assessment.

 2. The back office assesses the application.
 If the application is accepted an offer is created by another employee and the offer is sent to the applicant via post.
-In the case of rejection, the applicant is notified via email.
+In case of rejection, the applicant is notified via email.

 3. If the customer accepts the offer, a contract is created by an employee and sent to the customer by post.
-As soon as the signed contract is received from the customer, a copy of the same is filed and stored.
+As soon as the signed contract is received from the customer, a copy of the same is stored in the database.

 ## Overall Health Insurance Process
 The figure below shows a simple visualization of our overall process.
-The following chapter is divided into 3 sections to give a comprehensive visualization of the digitalized Health Insurance process:
+The following chapter is divided into 3 sections to give a comprehensive visualization of the digitalized Health insurance process:

 ## Overall Process
 The following figure shows a simple visualization of our overall process.
 This process is divided in four sub processes.